 - Contact your energy provider and ask for a better deal

-- Compare energy providers
+- Compare electricity and gas providers

 Are there concessions for pensioners and seniors?

 Yes, most energy retailers will offer concessions to pensioners and seniors on applicable electricity or gas plans, provided the customer meets the retailer’s eligibility criteria.
 Depending on the electricity and gas provider, pensioners and seniors may have access to plans with lower usage and supply rates, or products with larger overall discounts.

 While you may find a better deal with another energy retailer, it’s important to find out if there are any disconnection or exit fees attached to your current plan, as well as how long it’ll take to change to a new company.
 If you’re in debt with your current energy retailer, it may be worthwhile picking up the phone and talking through your options.
 The worst thing you can do is bury your head in the sand and hope the problem goes away.

 If you decide to jump ship, you may want to consider choosing an energy retailer that provides monthly payment options, rather than being slugged with a larger quarterly bill.
 Or, an energy retailer that offers no credit card surcharges, as well as lower late payment fees.
 If you feel as if you’re not getting the best value for money with your existing electricity or gas provider, simply use our comparison tool to search through a variety of plans.
 But most importantly, remember you don’t need to sit in the dark if you’re experiencing financial hardship, and there are plenty of rights aimed at protecting you as a consumer.